The Invasion Of Poland

 The Russian "liberation", which would end up in Russia invading our country and, would offer in return collective farms, brutal treatment, hard labour in Gulags, endless queues and shortages of food.

-On September 17th 1939 without warning everything changed.
+On September 17th 1939 without warning everything had changed.
 We had been fooled, deceived.

 Meanwhile, closer to the eastern border near Ukraine there was much bloodshed daily.
 Polish army soldiers in the area were stopped by Russian military and stripped of their uniforms or worse beaten and murdered.